Dawindmill/roll_your_way_out/README.md

-# graphics_interactions
+# GI_proj2
-The repo for Graphics Interaction Project 2
+The repo for Graphics and Interaction Project 2